 Analysis of bus journey times across the region highlights that they can be up to five times longer than the equivalent car journey time at peak periods, whilst road journey times show there is a high degree of variability between peak and off-peak periods.
 This affects the attractiveness of bus services, particularly longer bus trips.
-Bus operators highlighted that their problems include congestion, road space allocation and service reliability whilst congestion was also acknowledged as a key factor affecting buses by City of Edinburgh Council, Falkirk Council and Fife Council which impacts on the viability of smaller bus operators in particular.
+Lothian Buses highlighted that their problems include congestion, road space allocation and service reliability whilst congestion was also acknowledged as a key factor affecting buses by City of Edinburgh Council, Falkirk Council and Fife Council which impacts on the viability of smaller bus operators in particular.
+It also impacts on the efficiency and attractiveness of rural services which access the city centre, when compared to cars.
+Rural operators highlight that rising costs of operating services on high milage routes between rural conurbations, continued uncertainty in farebox revenue following COVID-19 and the increasing reliance on public funding to remain in operation.
+The challenge faced is to speed up journey times to encourage people to use public transport and to make journeys more integrated and connection across all public transport modes including better multimodal ticketing between operators.